 - 4 cups of chicken stock or enough to cover

 - freshly cracked black pepper to own taste

 - 1 tablespoon of bacon grease or real butter, melted

-- Heat a medium-sized cast iron skillet on low to medium heat before adding 6 thick sliced pieces of hickory smoked bacon, cook slowly till bacon has browned and become crisp.
+- Heat a medium-sized cast iron skillet on low to medium heat before adding 6 thick sliced pieces of hickory smoked bacon, cook slowly until bacon has browned and become crisp.
 Do not overcook the bacon.

-- Place the bacon on a bakers rack to drain excess bacon grease and keep crispiness of the bacon.
+- Place the bacon on bakers rack to drain excess bacon grease and keep crispiness of the bacon.

 - Drain most of the bacon grease from the cast iron skillet and place on medium heat, add the sliced onions and cook for about 3 minutes time.
 Remove the cast iron skillet from the heat.

-- Place 6 cups of fresh cleaned, tips removed, and sliced green beans in a Dutch oven, and 2 slices of the reserved raw bacon add the cut up red-skinned potatoes, cover with about 4 cups of chicken stock or more if needed.
+- Place 6 cups of fresh clean, tips removed, and sliced green beans in a Dutch oven, and 2 slices of the reserved raw bacon add the cut up red-skinned potatoes, cover with about 4 cups of chicken stock or more if needed.